tiny-engines-code/tiny-engines-docs/sendgrid-service/testing/unit-test-mailer.md

 }
 ```

-We don't want to call the real API so we'll mock the api() method that calls it.
-But we do want to verify what we sent to the API, so we'll use a Captor to see the Request that was passed into our mocked  api\(\)
+We don't want to call the real SendGrid API, so we'll mock the api() method that calls it.
+But we do want to verify what we sent to the API, so we'll use a Captor to see the Request that was passed into our mocked api()

 ```text
 @Captor